shashank-sharma/hospital-management-assignment/README.md

 6. User can scroll down to see more patient list
 7. Delete feature is not there and search feature is also not there

+### Use case

+User will go to the home page of the site and will be shown one Sign up page

+This page is interactive and have login and sign up section included.
+Transition is used to show animation like feature when we switch from signup to login.
+In signup we have client form validation so submit aciton only takes place once everything is properly entered.
+Password strength feature is used to show user how strong his password is with unique representation, once you will enter you will see the magic.

+Authentication page is mobile compatible and took a bit of time to do it.
+Yes it was not necessary but I really wanted to challenge myself on this.

+Once registered you will need to login with same credentials and after that you should see the dashboard.
+In dashboard you will see patient list in left and on right side is our main content section.
+On left side if you scroll down you will dynamically load more patient data, so it is just like pagination feature.
+Clicking on any patient card will show options to edit it in right side of our main card.
+Once edit you can update and it will be saved.

+API's:

+http://hospi.herokuapp.com/api/v1/users/    - Show all authenticated users
+http://hospi.herokuapp.com/api/v1/patient/  - All patient list data with limit feature (pagination) http://hospi.herokuapp.com/api/patient-details-update  - To update patient data http://hospi.herokuapp.com/api/login - To login and get id with token

 ### Installation

 1. Create virtual environment: